EE2dev/plotAPI/README.md

 # plotAPI

 The plot API from https://github.com/observablehq/plot as a JSON file.
+The plotAPI.json file has been created in this observable:
 ----------

 The icons in the marks subfolder are icons from Twitter Twemoji